Dezirae-Stark/anonymous-tip-platform/README.md

 *Chief Architect & Developer*

-This entire platform was architected and designed by Dezirae Stark, created to solve the privacy problems inherent in traditional payment platforms like Venmo and Cash App.
+This entire platform was architecture designed upon request and created to solve the privacy problems inherent in traditional payment platforms like Venmo and Cash App.

 ---